-is the identifier of the array whose lower bound is required

-dimension-number

-is the number (from 1) of the index set, from which the lower bound is required.
+array-identifier is the identifier of the array whose] is required lower bound dimension-number is the number (from 1) of the inde which the lower bound is required. ex set, from

 Note that the dimension number must be an integer literal, it cannot be an identifier or an expression.